Add To Favorites

 Display facts about the stars on a unique telescope replica.

-To make a Star Gazer telescope to display facts about stars, measure bands of colorful construction paper to fit around a recycled cardboard tube.
+To make a Star Gazer telescope to display facts about stars, students measure bands of colorful construction paper to fit around a recycled cardboard tube.
 Cut bands with Crayola Scissors.

 Use Crayola Metallic Crayons or Metallic Colored Pencils to write facts about stars on each band.
 Attach bands in alternating colors onto the cardboard tube with a Crayola Washable Glue Stick.

 Cut a thin strip of construction paper.
 Fold strip in half, then in half again.
 Open and reverse one fold to arrange strip into a three-dimensional square loop.
 Glue the ends together.
 Glue inside one end of the tube.
-Fold loop out to make the end of your stargazer telescope.
+Fold loop out to make the end of the stargazer telescope.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho